 (4) Supplemental reports from the attending physician and other providers may be requested by the bureau, industrial commission, employer, MCO, QHP, or by the claimant or representative.
 These reports shall be used to determine the appropriateness of a benefit or bill payment.

-(D) In accepting a workers' compensation case, a medical provider assumes the obligation to provide to the bureau, claimant, employer, or their representatives, MCO, QHP, or self-insuring employer, upon written request or facsimile thereof and within five business days, all medical, psychological, or psychiatric documentation relating causally or historically to physical or mental injuries relevant to the claim required by the bureau, MCO, QHP, or self-insuring employer, and necessary for the claimant to obtain medical services, benefits or compensation.
+(E) In accepting a workers' compensation case, a provider assumes the obligation to provide to the bureau, claimant, employer, or their representatives, MCO, QHP, or self-insuring employer, upon written request or facsimile thereof and within five business days, all medical, psychological, psychiatric, or vocational documentation relating causally or historically to physical or mental injuries relevant to the claim required by the bureau, MCO, QHP, or self-insuring employer, and necessary for the claimant to obtain medical services, benefits or compensation.

 (1) A provider performing an independent medical examination of a claimant shall create, maintain, and retain sufficient records, papers, books, and documents in such form to fully substantiate the accuracy of the resulting report submitted to the bureau, industrial commission, claimant, employer, or their representatives, MCO, QHP, or self-insuring employer in connection with a workers' compensation claim.
 The provider, the provider's employees, and the provider's agents shall keep such records in accordance with rule 4123-6-45.1 of the Administrative Code, and such records shall be subject to audit pursuant to rule 4123-6-45 of the Administrative Code.